Why Sinus Surgery Makes You a Better Golfer

 We don’t always associate healthy sinuses with an athletic lifestyle, but the connection between the two is undeniable.
 Sometimes the experience of a star athlete can provide a window into how our sinuses can affect performance, and why it’s so important to maintain good sinus health.

 Take golf star Jason Day.
 Fans of the links need no introduction to Day, the brilliant Aussie who captured the imagination of millions with his surprise second-place finish at this year’s Masters.
-But they may not be aware that Day also suffered with a serious sinus condition, one which kept him ill for eight months, including a five-day stint on an I.V.
+But they may not be aware that Day also suffered from a serious sinus condition, one which kept him ill for eight months, including a five-day stint on an I.V.

-Day was already performing at a world class level despite his condition, of course.
+Day was already performing at a world-class level despite his condition, of course.
 But the difference between last season and this one has been nothing short of astonishing.
 The official PGA Tour website points out that Jason Day currently “…has five top 10s in 11 starts this year and ranks 25th in FedEx Cup points.”

 What changed?
 On October 14th of last year, Jason Day underwent endoscopic sinus surgery to correct his sinus difficulties.
 Shortly thereafter, his meteoric rise began, culminating with that unforgettable Masters finish.